💌 Sign up for the free Billy Penn email newsletter to get everything you need to know about Philadelphia, every day.

 Update, July 28: After this article was published, condemnations of Muhammad’s actions came swiftly from several local elected officials, faith leaders and members of the Black community.
 Kenneth L. Huston, state NAACP conference president, denounced the post, and told WHYY he was waiting for national guidance before taking any action.

-Muhammad has not apologized for sharing the meme.
+Muhammad initially did not apologize for sharing the meme.
 Via a statement released on the national NAACP site late Monday, he acknowledged that the cartoon and wording had been used previously by white supremacists, and said it was never his intention to cause hurt.

 “I stand with all members of the Jewish faith in the fight for social justice, and I intend to use this opportunity for thoughtful conversations with both the Black and Jewish communities,” Muhammad said in the statement.